practicaldsc/fa24/faqs.md

 And we could not compute the entry of $$C$$, making our matrix multiplication impossible.

 In essence, the multiplication of matrices occurs when the inner dimensions of A and B, columns and rows, respectively, match.
+That is, in order to multiply matrices A and B, the dimensions of A and B must be of the form $$A: n x p$$ and $$B: p x m$$, where n, m, and p are all some integers greater than 0.
-If they do not, the dot product between the rows of $$A$$ and the columns of $$B$$ would not be possible, and we cannot create a product matrix $$C$$.
+If they are not, then the dot product between the rows of $$A$$ and the columns of $$B$$ would not be possible, and we cannot create a product matrix $$C$$.

 ### What's the relationship between spans, projections, and multiple linear regression?